mangalam-research/wed/_sources/tech_notes.txt

     be ``1 <= initial <= max``.
 (Level 0 exists.
 It is just not valid to start at that level.)

++ ``attributes``: determines the level of *direct* attribute editing support provided by wed.
+By "direct editing" we mean allowing the user to change the value of attributes directly, as attributes.
+No matter what level is selected, wed itself or its modes are *always* free to modify attributes behind the scenes.

+  The levels are:

+  - ``"hide"``: wed won't show attributes and won't allow editing them directly.

+  - ``"show"``: wed will show attributes but won't allow editing them directly.

+  - ``"edit"``: wed will show and allow editing attributes.

+  Here are examples to illustrate some of the differences and what they mean concretely.
+Suppose a project based on TEI that uses ``ptr`` to link to other elements in the document.
+This ``ptr`` element uses the ``@target`` attribute to point to the desired element.
+A mode using ``"hide"`` would not allow the user to see ``@target`` or to manually enter a target in ``@target``.
+However, it could present a menu item saying "Create hyperlink to other element" and provide a list of elements the user may link to to choose from.
+When the user selects an element, the mode would create a ``ptr`` element with an appropriate ``@target`` value.
+If needed, it would also create a proper ``@id`` on the element to which the ``@target`` refers.
+The ``@id`` attribute, just like ``@target`` would not be editable by the user directly or visible to the user.

+  Suppose a similar project but a less sophisticated mode that does not assist with hyperlinking.
+Here, the mode set the option to ``"edit"`` for the attributes.
+In this setup, the user would have to create their ``ptr`` element and add themselves a proper value for ``@target`` through the attribute editing functions.
+They would also be responsible for putting a proper ``@id`` on the element to which ``@target`` refers.

 Testing
 =======